Bias-Ply Tires

 A radial tire will have the word "radial" on the sidewall.
 A tire that is not marked "radial" is a bias-ply.

-Radial tires were never offered with original red-line, double whitewall or small raised-white letters.
-However, several aftermarket tire suppliers have purchased the original molds from manufacturers, and offer reproductions of these in bias-ply tire.
+Radial tires were never offered with original red-line, double whitewall or raised-white letters.
+However, several aftermarket tire suppliers have purchased the original molds from manufacturers, and offer reproductions.

 Wide Oval Redline Tire